-B. Blackboard: For students with online Blackboard component
+B. Blackboard Attendance Policy: For students with online Blackboard component

-You will be responsible for completing assigned grammar or writing topics in Blackboard.
+Each week, you will be responsible for completing assigned grammar or writing topics in Blackboard.
 Failure to complete those exercises by the assigned due dates will result in a 0.